whyscream/minimal-mvc-framework/README.rst

 * complicated and deep directory structures were dictated in order to organise Models, Controllers, Views and config files.
-* lots of abtraction levels in order to facilitate many use cases I never needed, but was forced to implement.
+* lots of abstraction levels in order to facilitate many use cases I never needed, but was forced to implement.

 My conclusion was actually that there must be reasons I wasn't aware of for